-You have likely walked on either of these concrete flooring types at least once in your lifetime, but chances are that you didn't realize on what you were stepping.
-In many public spaces like building lobbies, schools and gyms and in residential spaces, both polished concrete flooring and epoxy flooring make great choices.
+You have likely walked on either of these concrete flooring types at least once in your lifetime, but chances are that you didn't realize what you were stepping on.
+In many public spaces like building lobbies, schools, and gyms as well as in residential spaces, both polished concrete flooring and epoxy flooring make great choices.
 While these two types of floors may look and even sometimes feel similar beneath our feet, there are quite a few differences between the two.

 What Is Polished Concrete?

 To put it simply, polished concrete is just what it sounds like — a concrete slab that has been treated with special tools and techniques to give it a shiny or polished look.
 Concrete floors in residential spaces are created by "sanding" the concrete surface with diamond-segmented abrasives.

 Polished concrete floors are commonly found in areas like retail spaces, museums, restaurants, loading docks and grocery stores.
 Polished concrete is also a very versatile material and is not just limited to commercial spaces.